 Last June, the Carlton Tel Aviv completed a series of ongoing renovations and upgrades across the hotel, totaling $12 million, including upgrading the hotel’s 268 rooms and suites, public areas, meeting rooms, event spaces and the rooftop.
 “The vision was to create a relaxing environment, within a Mediterranean inspired aesthetic, where you can conduct business or simply enjoy the sea views and added comfort,” expresses hotel General Manager Yossi Navi.

 The hotel serves mainly business clients from North America, China, Russia and Western Europe which accounts for around 75 percent of its market, with an increase in leisure clientele during Jewish and school holiday seasons.
-“As we serve a mixture of guests, we strive to cater to individual needs and are constantly introducing new elements to make their stay more pleasant, such as our new co-working desk in the public lounge, equipped with charging stations, or our Nespresso menu of coffees and the delicious cocktails menu we created in partnership with Jasper John’s, an upscale cocktail bar on Dizengoff St.” Within the last year, the lobby was completely renovated with new furnishings, flooring and lighting.
+“As we serve a mixture of guests, we strive to cater to individual needs and are constantly introducing new elements to make their stay more pleasant, such as our new co-working desk in the lobby lounge, equipped with charging stations, or our Nespresso menu of coffees and the delicious cocktails menu we created in partnership with Jasper John’s, an upscale cocktail bar on Dizengoff St.” Within the last year, the lobby was completely renovated with new furnishings, flooring and lighting.

 Rooms & Event Spaces